DasRed/js-translator/README.md

 # How To
 ```
-// use to create a clean parser
+// use to create a clean translator
 var translator = new Translator({}, {})

-// use default parser
+// use default translator
 var translator = Translator.default

 // configure the default translator with